 Hypernatremia in Emergency Medicine Clinical Presentation

-• Author: Zina Semenovskaya, MD; Chief Editor: Erik D Schraga, MD more...
+• Author: Zina Semenovskaya, MD; Chief Editor: Romesh Khardori, MD, PhD, FACP more...

 History

 The history in the hypernatremic patient often points to the etiology of the syndrome.
 Search for any cause of extrarenal fluid losses (eg, burns, vomiting, diarrhea, fevers).
 Investigate the patient's perception of his or her fluid status and corrective measures he or she has taken.
 Does the patient complain of polyuria or polydipsia (ie, signs of DI or osmotic diuresis)?
 Does the patient have an intact thirst response?
-(This often is impaired in elderly persons.)
+(This is often impaired in elderly persons.)
 A diminished thirst response is an indication to investigate the hypothalamus for a lesion in the thirst centers.
-For unclear reasons, patients with DI often crave ice-cold water.
+For unclear reasons, patients with DI often crave ice-cold water (pagophagia).

-In infants, seek sources of extrarenal losses, and investigate the patient's dietary habits.
-Hypernatremia in infants is often caused by improper preparation of formula or poor maternal milk production.[3]
+In infants, seek sources of extra-renal losses, and investigate the patient's dietary habits.
+Hypernatremia in infants is often caused by improper preparation of formula or poor maternal milk production.
+[11]

 Symptoms of hypernatremia tend to be nonspecific.
 Anorexia, restlessness, nausea, and vomiting occur early.
 These symptoms are followed by altered mental status, lethargy or irritability, and, eventually, stupor or coma.
 Musculoskeletal symptoms may include twitching, hyperreflexia, ataxia, or tremor.
 Neurologic symptoms are generally nonfocal (eg, mental status changes, ataxia, seizure), but focal deficits such as hemiparesis have been reported.